Solutions for Medical, Scientific, and Custom

 “We use the DT Multispectra to collect images of microfluidic chips to determine distribution of various fluids inside the model at any given point in time.
 The chips are quasi 2d representations of hydrocarbon bearing formations such as sandstone.
 The setup allows visualization of the entire aerial extent of the chip in one shot, and the resolution enables the user to discern small features (as small as 10-20 um) without losing information at the global scale (scale of the entire chip).
 Experiments using pairs of fluids, such as oil and CO2, are conducted and flow instabilities are characterized at the scale of the chip and at the scale of the pores, simultaneously.” – Dr. Saman Aryana

-We configured Dr Aryana’s system based on our 60mp monochromatic digital back which is sensitive from near ultraviolet to mid infrared.
+We configured Dr Aryana’s system based on our monochromatic digital back (available at up to 150mp resolution) which is sensitive from near ultraviolet to mid infrared.
 Working with his team, we helped to select three optical filters that would help to isolate n-decane, supercritical CO2, and water based on their spectral transmission and reflectivity.

 Saman Aryana – U of Wyoming